David Harley: Writing

 Harley was co-author (with Robert Slade and Urs Gattiker) of Viruses Revealed, and technical editor and principal author of The AVIEN Malware Defense Guide for the Enterprise.

 He also contributed chapters to a number of other security-related books, and sometimes wrote for specialist security publishers such as Virus Bulletin and Elsevier.
 He has often presented papers at specialist security conferences including Virus Bulletin, AVAR, and EICAR.
 Until the end of 2018 he blogged regularly for ESET, and on occasion for Infosecurity Magazine, SC Magazine, (ISC)2, SecuriTeam, Mac Virus, and Small Blue-Green World.
 His Geek Peninsula metablog lists many of his papers and articles.

 Other work

 Some recordings, miscellaneous prose and verse are posted to or linked from his personal blog page.

 Miscellaneous prose – some but not all connected to the security industry – is posted to the Miscellaneous Prose page.

 Family life

 Harley was born in Shropshire and educated at the Priory Grammar School for Boys, Shrewsbury.
 He hardly ever talks publicly about his private life, but a biographical article for Virus Bulletin, and the dedications page to Viruses Revealed indicate that he has a daughter.
-He lived with his third wife in Cornwall, in the UK until his passing in October 2025.
+He lived with his third wife in Cornwall, in the UK until his death in October 2025.